 Discussion: Add a definition for user = “STA”.
 The MAC-SAP (TXVECTOR) defines the number of users in the MU-MIMO PPDU, and the choice to select SU or MU or which kind of MU PPDU lies in the MLME sublayer, as per rate adaptation, so no additional MLME primitives are required.
 However, it is likely that PHY implementations only support certain MU-MIMO configurations, so add variables to express these constraints to the MLME.
 Traditionally these are MIB variables.
 Since MIB variables add mimimum practical value, only define the “Implemented” version of these, and assume a) they are available/“Activiated” at all times, but b) the MLME is smart enough to only use them when helpful.

 Change:

 3.2 Definitions specific to IEEE 802.11

+user: STA, used in the context of single-user MIMO or MU-MIMO

 Table 22-23—VHT PHY MIB attributes